coolneighbors/unWISE-verse/README.md

 ra_n,dec_n,metadataN
 ```

-* Navigate to FullPipeline directory, and in cmd/powershell enter the command
+* Navigate to unWISE-verse directory, and in cmd/powershell enter the command
 ```
 python main.py
 ```